Skip to main content

 • After reading the resources and participating in the activities in this module, you will become familiar with the presentation of benign breast disorders, their work-up, treatment, and management.

-• Module 3: Lesson 1: Benign Disorders of the Breast
+• Flashcards Module 3: Benign Disorders of the Breast Page

 Upon completion of this lesson, you will be able to: